imperialacm/acm.doc.ic.ac.uk/contents/team/index.md

 ---
 title: Team
-lead: The team runing the Imperial College London ACM Student Chapter and those contributing to make a difference.
+lead: The team running the Imperial College London ACM Student Chapter and those contributing to make a difference.
 template: team.jade
 ---